 Q: Can a site be recovered after deletion in Baota Panel?

-Depends on the action taken during deletion:
+Depends on the operation during deletion:

 Q: What to do if the website displays a blank page after recovery?